 - Start of production in Anklam in 2008

-- Bio-ethanol is produced from thick juice during the beet campaign and thin juice
+- Bio-ethanol is produced from thin juice during the beet campaign and thick juice

 - Bio-ethanol is used to produce biofuels and in the chemical industry